 Telecommuting and Working From Home

 In both New York and New Jersey, telecommuting is becoming increasingly common in the workforce.
-Whether it is because the employee is a working parent, lives at a great distance from the office or has a disability that limits his or her ability to travel, working from home appears to be here to stay.Benefits to Employers and Employees
+Whether it is because of health and safety concerns, or because the employee is a working parent, lives at a great distance from the office or has a disability that limits his or her ability to travel, working from home appears to be here to stay.Benefits to Employers and Employees

 There are many potential benefits for both employers and employees when telecommuting is permitted.
 It reduces the employee’s commuting time and costs, which can increase the number of hours the employee is available to work while allowing the employee to have a better work/life balance.
 Likewise, it can reduce the employee’s stress and anxiety, and thereby improve productivity.
 It also can reduce the company’s overhead by limiting its need for office space and equipment.